-Ear infections (Otitis Media) are the most common childhood illness for which antibiotics are prescribed.
+Ear infections in children (Otitis Media) are the most common illness for which antibiotics are prescribed.
 “Otitis” means inflammation of the ear, and “media” means middle.

 Anyone who has had a child with this problem knows how painful it can be.
 High fevers and lying down make the pain worse, making it difficult to sleep.